Our School Day

 Please see our curriculum tab for all of the wonderful things that your child/children will experience during their time at Kingston.

 It is vital that we work as a partnership to ensure that we make your child/children's education a success.
 We have very approachable staff and your child's teacher will always be available for a quick word after school but may suggest an appointment for a longer discussion if necessary.
 All staff of the school are here to help, answer your questions and to ensure that your child is happy, confident and enjoying school life.

 Please see our school uniform tab for our policy.

-Both school and external visitors will visit the school to instruct the children in road safety and you are asked to reinforce this very important aspect with your child.
+Both staff and external visitors will teach the children about road safety and you are asked to reinforce this very important aspect with your child.

 Can we draw your attention also to the dangers of parking outside the school?
 Church Road is extremely busy and therefore a potential danger.
 If you need to bring your child to school by car, we have an arrangement with St. Peters Church whereby parents can use the church car park that adjoins the school premises and from where the school can be accessed without crossing the road.
 Under no circumstances should parents try to use the school car park as this is a pedestrian area for children coming into the school and is strictly for staff only.

 There is a school crossing patrol outside the Post Office in Church Road for children coming to school and returning home.